mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

           <br>
              <em>Speech separation.
 The input is the superposition of two sources, and the output contains two sources individually.</em>
           </p>

+          - In Speech Enhancement, the goal is to clean (denoise) an audio, so it can be heard and possibly understood in a better way.

      4. **Voice Activity Detection (VAD).**- In VAD, the goal is to determine which part of a speech signal is an actual speech (it is not silent, noise, etc.).
 The input is the speech signal, and the output is a binary mask for each time sample (0-1 signal in time).
 This is typically a supervised and discriminative classification task.